isarogo/passphraser/README.md

 # passphraser
 A python program to create an uncompromised passphrase from the diceware wordlist.
+The program uses the most secure random number generator from the `secrets` package.
+It runs candidate passwords against the Have I Been Pwned API.

 ## Package Requirements
 - pandas